open-telemetry/opentelemetry-dotnet/docs/otlp/README.md

   using the gRPC
   endpoint](https://docs.splunk.com/observability/en/gdi/other-ingestion-methods/grpc-data-ingest.html)

-For more vendors see [Vendors who natively support OpenTelemetry](https://opentelemetry.io/ecosystem/vendors/).
+For more vendors see: [Vendors who natively support OpenTelemetry](https://opentelemetry.io/ecosystem/vendors/).
 Any vendor with "Native OTLP" column set to "Yes" should support OTLP ingestion.